 Section 2.
 Notice of Meetings

-Written notice of meeting time, date, and place, or method if electronic, shall be provided by the Chair, or the Deputy Commissioner on behalf of the Chair, to each Member no later than two weeks before the meeting.
+Written notice of meeting time, date, and place, or method if electronic, shall be provided by the Chair, or the Department on behalf of the Chair, to each Member no later than two weeks before the meeting.
 In case of emergency, the notice may be shortened with best efforts to notify all Members.

 Section 3.
 Special Meetings